A leaking swamp cooler can be problematic and is a necessary fix for the cooler to operate properly and not waste water.

 - Clean the bottom as well as possible and let it dry.

-- Using the brush coat the bottom of the cooler and the side up-to the waterline.
+- Use the brush to coat the bottom of the cooler and the side up-to the waterline.

 - Once the sealant is dry install the pump, drain plug, and water float back into place.